 The seductive call of the sea is invigorating for the mind, body, and soul, so we are lucky to have plenty of coastline in Dorset that offers an array of cold-water swimming experiences – please ensure that before taking a dip, you’ve checked that the area is safe and approved for swimming.

 For those looking to escape to a local river for a few strokes (or just a paddle) Moreton Ford is top of our list.
 It’s a truly charming village, situated on the River Frome and renowned for its connection to Lawrence of Arabia – a great way to spend a morning.
 If you are interested in history, visit Moreton Church with its amazing Whistler etched glass window, once you have dried off of course.
-You can then head to Moreton Tea Rooms to indulge in some local delicacies for a well-deserved, delicious lunch.
+You can then head to the Dovecote Cafe at the Walled Gardens to indulge in some local delicacies for a well-deserved, delicious lunch.

 Get your toes wet rock pooling